Overview of Oregon Taxes

-Western Oregon’s Lane County is bordered in the west by the Pacific Ocean and in the east by the Willamette National Forest.
+Western Oregon’s Lane County is bordered on the west by the Pacific Ocean and on the east by the Willamette National Forest.
 About half of the county’s population resides in the city of Eugene, which is home to the main campus of the University of Oregon.

 According to the U.S. Census Bureau, the median home value in Lane County is $280,000, which is moderately lower than the $422,700 state median.
 The average effective tax rate in Lane County is 1.11%, which equates to a median annual property tax bill of $3,106.

 Situated along the California border in Southern Oregon, Jackson County has property tax rates in the bottom half of all Oregon counties.
-Jackson County’s average effective tax rate is 0.98%.
-That ranks as the 15th lowest in the state.
+Jackson County’s average effective tax rate is 0.95%.
+That ranks as the 15th-lowest in the state.

-This western Oregon county has the highest average effective property tax rate in the state.
-Linn County’s average effective property tax rate is 1.24%.
-At that rate, taxes on a home worth $150,000 would be $1,860 a year.
+This western Oregon county has the second-highest average effective property tax rate in the state.
+Linn County’s average effective property tax rate is 1.22%.
+At that rate, taxes on a home worth $150,000 would be $1,830 a year.

 Located southwest of Portland, Yamhill County has effective property tax rates somewhat lower than other counties in the Portland area.
 The median property tax paid by homeowners in Yamhill County is $3,159 per year.
 That’s about $1,400 less than in Multnomah County, the most populous area in Oregon.